Our Team

 in contexts of stress.
 My work takes a strength-based approach to highlight how

 caregivers, especially mothers, are nurturing their children’s emotional and physiological health and what systemic, interpersonal, and intrinsic factors help them or challenge them.
-Passionate about Earth, interconnectedness, and storytelling, I am excited to be studying cultural and family influences on children’s early science learning as part of the Ciencia en Relatos project.
+I am passionate about Earth, interconnectedness, and storytelling.

 • Jessica Huancacuri, Doctoral Student

 I am a doctoral student in the developmental psychology program, Department of Applied Psychology at New York University’s Steinhardt School of Culture, Education, and Human Development.
 I received both a bachelor’s and master’s degree in Psychology from The City College of New York.
-My work examines how the Quechua Runa, the ancestral people of the Andean highlands, describe themselves ethnoculturally, and how these identities inform their ideas about children's socialization, and children's early STEM learning.
+My work examines how the Quechua Runa, the ancestral people of the Andean highlands, socialize their children, and how their children's early STEM learning is developed and supported in the home, the community, and through children's media.

 • Paola Montufar, Doctoral Student